kelvin-273o15/paramount-client/docs/3-development/codespace.md

 > Find a way to connect to your device with adb...

-- This is good if your on mac and you dont have extra resources to spin up an emulator and run android studio
+- This is good if your on mac and you don't have extra resources to spin up an emulator and run android studio

 ## Requirements
 - VSCode